mose247/RT_final_assignment/README.md

   if (no obstacle detected)
     do nothing

   else if (obstacle in the front)
     if (the user want to go straight) lin= 0
       ang= 0
     end if

   else if (obstacle in the front-right)
     if (the user want to turn front-right) lin= 0
       ang= 0
     end if

   else if (obstacle in the front-left)
     if (the user want to turn front-left) lin= 0
       ang= 0
     end if

   else if (obstacle in the front and front-right)
     if (the user want to go straight or turn front-right) lin= 0
       ang= 0
     end if

   else if (obstacle in the front and front-left)
     if (the user want to go straight or turn front-left) lin= 0
       ang= 0
     end if

   else if (obstacle in the front, front-right and front-left)
     if (the user want to go straight, turn front-right or front-left) lin= 0
       ang= 0
     end if

   else if ((obstacle in the front-right and front-left)
     if (the user want to turn front-right or front-left) lin= 0
       ang= 0
     end if

   else
     unknown case
   end if

+  set the linear component of ass_vel to lin set the angular component of ass_vel to ang publish ass_vel on /assisted/cmd_vel

 end function
 ```